CathalSweeney6/tolkientrivia/readme.md

 ### Bonus Page

-* I wanted to inlude an easter egg to the phenomenon of memes, referencing 'The Lord of the Rings' films, since their release over 20 years ago.
+* I wanted to include an easter egg to the phenomenon of memes, referencing 'The Lord of the Rings' films, since their release over 20 years ago.
-* I picked one of the most famous memes assoicated with 'The Lord of the Rings,' being the ['Gandalf Sax Guy'](https://www.youtube.com/watch?v=G1IbRujko-A) video, which was made famous by the parody YouTube page, ['Teh Lurd of Teh Reings.'](https://www.youtube.com/channel/UCYXpatz5Z4ek0M_5VR-Qt1A)
+* I picked one of the most famous memes associated with 'The Lord of the Rings,' the ['Gandalf Sax Guy'](https://www.youtube.com/watch?v=G1IbRujko-A) video, which was made famous by the parody YouTube page, ['Teh Lurd of Teh Reings.'](https://www.youtube.com/channel/UCYXpatz5Z4ek0M_5VR-Qt1A)
-* I embeded a gif of the video from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC), and set is as the background image for the Bonus Page.
+* I embedded a gif of the video from [giphy.com](https://giphy.com/gifs/reaction-laughing-lotr-TcdpZwYDPlWXC), and set is as the background image for the Bonus Page.

 <img src="assets/images/bonuspage.png" width=600 height=400>

 ## Colour Scheme and Design

-Given that the quiz is based around 'rings,' I wanted to inlude a golden colour somewhere in the website.
-'Goldenrod' was the natural choice.
+Given that the quiz is based around 'rings,' I wanted to include a golden colour somewhere in the website.
+'Goldenrod' was a natural choice.
 I wanted the 'correct' and 'incorrect' button colours to not be generic shades of green and red.
 I picked their colours using an eyeddropper tool.

 The correct colour was picked from the green background of the sigil of Rohan.